 My first blog was a kosher gluten-free blog but as time went on, I realized, I did not want a gluten-free blog even though my two blogs now are 90% gluten-free.
 The difference is that when I don't term it that, I can sneak in a non GF recipe without making a big fuss to watch out for the gluten.
 It did take off a lot of pressure.
 That was good-bye to Chaya's Comfy Cook.

-My current blogs are My Sweet and Savory and Bizzy Bakes.
+My next blogs were My Sweet and Savory and Bizzy Bakes.
 My Sweet and Savory is better established, having been around for two years longer although I am happy to see Bizzy Bakes growing into adulthood.
 They were meant to have different purposes but I am not sure that is seen.
 Bizzy Bakes was to be mostly for baking and quick, easy and delicious recipes (QED).
 My Sweet and Savory has a wonderful linky for meatless meals and I leave each Monday with tons of ideas.
 Bizzy has a new linky called the Recipe Box which I have plans for and hopefully will develop into something that will be fun and filled with deliciousness.

 Please come and visit.
 I am open to all suggestions and questions and would love to hear from you.